Harshada-77/restaurant-data-analysis-sql/README.md

 # SQL_Tasks – Restaurant Data Analysis (SQLite Version)

 This folder contains modular SQL scripts that perform end-to-end data analysis on a restaurant dataset using SQLite.
-Each script corresponds to a specific task as part of a Data Science internship project.

 ---